Questions About Planting Asparagus?

 To plant the crowns or seedlings in your garden, dig a trench 8 inches deep and 8 inches wide at the bottom.
 Sprinkle a phosphate rich fertilizer, such as 10-20-10, in the bottom of the trench.
 Cover the fertilizer with an inch of soil.
 Place the crowns or seedlings in the trench and spread out the roots.
 Cover with 3 inches of soil and water thoroughly.
 When the shoots emerge and are 6 inches tall, add more dirt to the trench to bring the soil back to level with the rest of the garden.
 Do not cover up the shoots.

 Do not harvest any asparagus during the year you first planted it.
-Let the shoots grow and get long.
+Let the shoots grow and get as long as possible.
 They will eventually produce ferns.
+You want these ferns to get as large and lush as possible.
 These ferns use photosynthesis to produce food for the plant that will be used the following year to produce edible spears that can be harvested.
+The idea is that the larger the top of the plant, the more energy is being sent to the root system.
+In the first year of planting, do what you can to get the plants as large as possible.
+Use a water-soluble fertilizer product a few times throughout the summer in the same year that you're planting asparagus in your garden.
+And keep the weeds down as best you can.

 Now that you've finished planting asparagus, it's time to learn about fertilizing, watering and harvesting your crop.